-Your DNS (Domain Name System) server is where you bought your website URL.
+A DNS is a company that manages the reservation of Internet domain names.
+Your DNS is where you bought your website URL.
 In order to take your FareHarbor Site live, we will need access to your Domain Registrar to point your URL at our nameservers.

 Oftentimes, your domain registrar will be separate from your website hosting service.
 If you are unsure what your domain registrar is, follow the steps below for how to find it.